Say ‘Ole’ to South of the Border Cuisine

 However, not all beans are good for you.

-Many restaurants use refried pinto beans, which are frequently cooked in lard or bacon, then smothered with cheese.
+Which are frequently cooked in lard or bacon, then smothered with cheese.

 Opt for black beans, instead.